fredallou/hackbio-cancer-internship/STAGE_2/Report.md

 ****

 ![4](https://github.com/user-attachments/assets/480c2746-fab5-4882-b58d-8ee110253060)
-**Figure 4: Pathogen Activity against Active Priority Pathogens**
+**Figure 4: Frequency of antibacterial activity against Priority Pathogens**

-Critical priority pathogen have the highest number of active products, indicating strong research focus.
+Critical priority pathogens have the highest number of active products, indicating a strong research focus.
 Significant activity targets Gram-positive infections like Staphylococcus aureus.
 However, lower product counts for pathogens such as _Helicobacter pylori_ and _Campylobacter spp_. highlight the need for increased research and development efforts in these challenging areas.

+****

 ![5](https://github.com/user-attachments/assets/16d4cdc8-19c0-4047-9844-71d6330c4e18)
 **Figure 5: Shows a graph of the “Number of Yes for Active pathogens by Product name”**

-The product named Rhu-pGSN showed greatest antibacterial activity
+This effectively highlights the efficacy of different products.
+Rhu-pGSN showed the greatest antibacterial activity.
+Other products show varying levels of activity.

+****

 ![6](https://github.com/user-attachments/assets/d306726c-3689-4cdd-a04b-bf8693a8547b)
 **Figure 6: Product name against active priority pathogens**

 We evaluated how well the products work against critical pathogens.
 “Yes” means the pathogen is susceptible, “No” means it’s resistant, and “Possibly” indicates the need for more research to improve effectiveness.

+****

 ![7](https://github.com/user-attachments/assets/82d64e95-0e32-46a2-9193-1bfc2d1c5c6b)
 **Figure 7: Product distribution across R\&D phases**